JustJenFelice/emoji-translate/README.md

+## emoji-translate => translate-emoji
+Working to reverse enginer emoji translation to text for accessibility considerations.

 ## emoji-translate

 You know how sometimes you type English and it has all these letters and words and no emoji?
 Yeah, emoji-translate fixes that.